-4.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
-In the year ended 31 December 2019 Investment Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns (2018: zero).
-In some cases, Investment Firms would not always have knowledge or suspicion of financial crime but customers may have posed an unacceptable risk.
+- 4.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
+In the year ended 31 December 2021 Investment Firms reported that they declined 1 potential new relationship because of financial crime, terrorism or sanctions related concerns (2020: 3).
+In some cases, Investment Firms would not always have knowledge or suspicion of financial crime but customers may have posed an unacceptable risk. - 4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2021 Investment Firms